reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 `redundant value objective"` error is returned when objectives definition is overridden with `maximize-value`, but there is no jobs with non-zero value specified.
 To fix the issue, specify at least one non-zero valued job or simply delete 'maximize-value' objective.

+#### E1604

+`redundant tour order objective"` error is returned when objectives definition is overridden with `tour-order`, but there is no jobs with non-zero order specified.
+To fix the issue, specify at least one job with non-zero order or simply delete 'tour-order' objective.